lasso-js/lasso-require/README.md

 }
 ```

-The `optimizer-require` plugin also allows modules to be conditionally remapped based on the set of enabled flags by adding additional information an `browser.json` in the same directory as a module.
+The `lasso-require` plugin also allows modules to be conditionally remapped based on the set of enabled flags by adding additional information an `browser.json` in the same directory as a module.
 For example:

 ```json
 {